 Online Resources - Academic Support

-The Academic Support Center offers a number of online resources for
+Academic Support offers a number of online resources for

 The OWL is one of many tutorial services offered to all Cardinal Stritch

-University students through the Academic Support Center.
+University students through Academic Support.
 Students can use The OWL to submit drafts of college writing

 assignments for any subject electronically.
 OWL tutors, who are professional

-staff members in The Academic Support Center, then review the writing
+staff members in Academic Support, then review the writing

 submissions and provide prompt, holistic feedback.